magnetikonline/github-markdown-render/README.md

 You should now be able to call a Markdown document with a querystring of `?ghmd` to receive a familiar GitHub style Markdown display.
 The page footer will also display the total/available API rate limits, or if rendering was cached based on file modification time.

 ## CSS style issues
 Markdown display CSS has been lifted (deliberately) from GitHub.com.
-It's quite possible there are some CSS styles missing, if so would appreciate examples and/or pull requests to fix.
+It's more than likely there are some CSS styles missing.
+Would really appreciate any Markdown source examples and/or pull requests to help make things complete.